May 1, 2018 • Boston, MA • Harvard Medical School

 - Communications and Public Outreach

-Our plan at the upcoming meeting is to further advance the goals of GP-write, which are to understand the blueprint of life, to reduce the cost of engineering and testing large genomes in cell lines, and to develop new tools and technologies for engineering biology.
-This will be a Scientific Working Meeting.
-We invite you to join us at this Meeting, where each of the working groups will report on their progress, and break-out sessions will be held to discuss areas of overlap between groups and enable open discussion and synergy.
-Agenda will follow soon.
+The aim of the meeting was to further advance the goals of GP-write, which are to understand the blueprint of life, to reduce the cost of engineering and testing large genomes in cell lines, and to develop new tools and technologies for engineering biology.
+This was a Scientific Working Meeting where each of the working groups reported on their progress, and break-out sessions were held to discuss areas of overlap between groups and enable open discussion and synergy.

-A press briefing will also be held after the meeting to summarize proceedings and next steps for the project.
+A press briefing was also held after the meeting to summarize proceedings and next steps for the project.

 Joseph P Martin Conference Center at Harvard Medical School